Cozhee/bearer-auth/README.md

 - POST : `/signup`
 - POST : `/signin`

-- Feature Three: Added route
+- Feature Two: Added route
 - GET: `/users`
 - GET: `/secret`

+Each route will be using middleware to check if the user has basicAuth or bearerAuth included in these requests.
+These are protected routes which are unreachabled by un authenticated users.

 #### Tests